ynx0/airlock/Airlock Integration Testing Guide.md

 choosing the default "screen window" `-p 0`, sending the "stuff" command `-X stuff` and specifying the input that we want to send `"(add 2 2)^M"`.

-The reference for format that the `stuff` command takes should be [in the screen manual](https://www.gnu.org/software/screen/manual/screen.html).
+The reference for the format that the `stuff` command takes should be [in the screen manual](https://www.gnu.org/software/screen/manual/screen.html).
 In general, it uses the caret notation to represent control characters, and you can find a reference for that [on Wikipedia](https://en.wikipedia.org/wiki/ASCII#ASCII_control_code_chart).

 In particular, take good note of the `^M`.
 This part of the string is necessary to send an "enter" key press.